 Not only is the Savoy in London known as one of the most luxurious hotels in the entire UK, but it is also known for being one of the most haunted.
 This haunted hotel’s most prominent poltergeist is that of a young girl said to wander the halls of floor five, where she also operates one of the property’s lifts.
 Guests have reported paranormal activity galore including flickering lights and returning to their belongings in disarray.

 Fairmont’s loyalty program, Accor Live Limitless, offers some great redemption options.
 The program is revenue-based.
 So, the number of points used will depend on the price of the hotel night.
 Accor properties cost a minimum of 2,000 ALL points, which equates to a €40 discount.
 The Savoy in London comes with a price tag as terrifying as the ghosts who reside there, which is around $740 a night.
 Using points to book, the property would cost 32,000 ALL points.

-Unfortunately, there are currently no U.S. issued co-brand Fairmont cards, but there are other ways to use points to experience the Savoy.
+Unfortunately, there are currently no U.S.-issued co-brand Accor cards, but there are other ways to use points to experience the Savoy.

 The Chase Sapphire Preferred® Card allows cardholders to use their Ultimate Rewards points to book a room via the Chase Travel Portal.
 Cardholders can redeem points for 1.25 cents per Ultimate Rewards point.
 Although transferring your miles to Chase’s travel partners will almost always result in a better value, sometimes it can make sense to use your points via the travel portal.

 Right now, the Sapphire Preferred comes with an other-worldly sign-up bonus of 60,000 Ultimate Rewards points after you spend $4,000 on purchases in the first 3 months from account opening.

 - Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $750 when you redeem through Chase Ultimate Rewards®.